-Kerryn Morrison, manager of the Endangered Wildlife Trust's African Cranes, Wetlands and Communities programme (ACWAC) has been awarded the African Association of Zoos and Aquaria’s (PAAZAB) Conservation Award.
-Kerryn was recognised for her unstinting efforts to implement the African Crane Trade Project, focusing on the threats posed to Africa's declining crane populations by the removal of cranes from the wild and illegal trade.
+In 2008 Kerryn Morrison, manager of the Endangered Wildlife Trust's African Cranes, Wetlands and Communities programme (ACWAC) was the recipient of the African Association of Zoos and Aquariums (PAAZAB) Conservation Award.
+Morrison was recognised for her unstinting efforts to implement the African Crane Trade Project, focusing on the threats posed to Africa's declining crane populations by the removal of cranes from the wild and illegal trade.

-Initial investigations in the African Crane Trade Project have shown that the four African crane species, namely the black crowned (Balearica pavonina), blue (Anthropoides paradisea), grey crowned (Balearica regulorum) and wattled (Bugeranus carunculatus) cranes, are all affected by illegal removal from the wild for food, traditional use, domestication and illegal trade markets.
+Initial investigations in the African Crane Trade Project have shown that the four African crane species, namely the Black Crowned, Blue , Grey Crowned (Balearica regulorum) and Wattled Cranes, are all affected by illegal removal from the wild for food, traditional use, domestication and illegal trade markets.
 Poisoning, collision with powerlines and habitat loss place further strain on African cranes.

 A workshop was held in Naivasha, Kenya last year to develop a mitigation plan for the protection of African cranes.
 Facilitated by the Conservation Breeding Specialist Group (CBSG) southern Africa, the workshop hosted 25 participants from eight countries, representing local communities, NGOs, universities, governments and zoos.

-The workshop highlighted the need to address poverty, harmful cultural beliefs, local level lack of awareness and community empowerment needs, while all agreed that a review of current legislation is needed to identify gaps and loopholes.
-ACWAC is a joint initiative between the Endangered Wildlife Trust (EWT) and the International Crane Foundation (ICF).
+African Cranes Wetlands And Communities is a joint initiative between the Endangered Wildlife Trust (EWT) and the International Crane Foundation (ICF).
 It aims to conserve cranes and their habitats, by promoting cooperation among African nations, in partnership with the people who depend on these same habitats for their livelihoods.
 In addition to the African Crane Trade Project, the programme is planning the development of a satellite tracking project for wattled Cranes across the southern African subregion, to be coordinated under the African Wattled Crane Programme.